parga/zaldupe-kids-apps/presentation.md

     * **Grooming:** An adult building trust with a child for the purpose of exploitation.
     * **Predatory Contact:** Any attempt by an adult to contact a child for abusive purposes.
     * **Sexual Harassment:** Unwanted sexual comments, messages, or images.
+* **💸 Financial Risks:**
+    * **Microtransactions & In-App Purchases:** These are small, frequent payments for digital items (like "Robux" in Roblox, "skins," or "loot boxes").
+These systems are designed to be addictive, can mimic gambling, and may lead to children spending significant amounts of real money without understanding the cost.
 * **Digital & Behavioral Risks:**
     * **Addiction:** Compulsive use that interferes with school, sleep, and real-life relationships.
     * **Privacy Breaches:** Having personal data (like location or photos) exposed.